 - Keep the temperature comfortable for everyone in the class

-- Get rid of any clutter around the mat area so it doesn’t distract from the lesson
+- Please get rid of any clutter around the mat area so it doesn’t distract from the lesson

 - Be prepared before every class starts.